jsondevers/overflown/theory/proofs/README.md

 ### Implication

 Propositions of the form “If P, then Q” are called implications.
 This implication is often rephrased as “P IMPLIES Q.”

+An analogy that I like to think of to remember the effects of lemmas, corollaries, and theorems is that of a drug.
+The main drug's purpose is the theorem, the underlying processes that make the purpose true are the lemmas, and the side effects are the corollaries.